mdancho84/mdancho84.github.io/_posts/2017-12-27-six-reasons-to-use-R-for-business.md

 #### Excel:

 * DS4B Capability = 4: Mainly a spreadsheet software but has programming built in with VBA.
 Difficult to integrate R, but is possible.
 No data science libraries.
-* Learning Curve = 10: Relatively easy to become an advanced user.
+* Learning Curve = 10: Relatively easy to learn and become an advanced user.
 * Trend = 7: Stack overflow questions are growing at a relatively fast pace.
 * Cost = Low: Comes with Microsoft Office, which most organizations use.

 #### Tableau:

 * DS4B Capability = 6: Has R integrated, but is very difficult to implement advanced algorithms and not as flexible as R+shiny.
-* Learning Curve = 7: Very easy to pick up.
+* Learning Curve = 7: Very easy to learn.
 * Trend = 6: Stack overflow questions are growing at a relatively fast pace.
 * Cost = Low: Free public version.
 Enterprise licenses are relatively affordable.

 #### PowerBI:

 * DS4B Capability = 5: Similar to Tableau, but not quite as feature-rich.
 Can integrate R to some extent.
-* Learning Curve = 8: Very easy to pick up.
+* Learning Curve = 8: Very easy to learn.
 * Trend = 6: Expected to have same trend as Tableau.
 * Cost = Low: Free public version.
 Licenses are very affordable.